henrik/octopress/source/_posts/2014-06-25-headless-rails-for-tasks-and-tests.markdown

   - Ruby on Rails
 ---

-You might know that the Rails console gives you an `app` object to interact with just like in an integration test:
+You might know that the Rails console gives you an `app` object to interact with:

 ```
 >> app.items_path